Anbeeld/ACAI/docs/analysis.md

 Main file: `common/defines/ACAI_Defines.txt`

-### What it does

-This is a large, global AI-behavior rewrite.
-It changes game-wide AI constants rather than only per-object weights.
+This is a large, global AI-behavior rewrite that changes game-wide AI constants rather than only per-object weights.
+The repository does not rely only on local script fixes — it also reprograms the engine-level assumptions the AI uses: aggressiveness base from 2 to 75, colony-system claim weight multiplied, and mineral budget for navy/army/colony/robot all zeroed so the scripted planner owns spending.

-### Why it exists

-The repository is not satisfied with local script fixes alone.
-It also reprograms the engine-level assumptions the AI uses.

-### Implementation specifics

-Confirmed define groups and examples:
+Confirmed define groups:

-- `NGraphics`
-  - sector resource support click sizes
-  - zero random galaxy height variation
+- `NGraphics`: sector resource support click sizes, zero random galaxy height variation
-- `NGameplay`
-  - higher friction per bordering system
-  - war exhaustion gains and cutoff behavior
-  - status quo can be enforced after 48 months
-  - command limit base and max both set to 2000
-- `NShip`
+- `NGameplay`: higher friction per bordering system (friction cap raised from 100 to 150, per-system friction from 5 to 10); war exhaustion gains reduced (ship-killed mult 0.5, army-killed 0.25, passive cutoff at 1.0 with high threshold also at 1.0); status quo can be enforced after 48 months; command limit base and max both set to 2000; occupation values raised (base 5, planet 11, starbase 10, plus 0.10 per pop)
-  - designer weapon preference and stacking values changed
+- `NShip`: designer weapon preference and stacking values changed
-- `NAI`
+- `NAI`:
-  - war target priorities strongly raised for:
+  - war target priorities strongly raised for bordering systems, claimed systems, planets, starbases, and enemy fleets
-    - bordering systems
-    - claimed systems
-    - planets
-    - starbases
-    - enemy fleets
-  - claim behavior changed:
-    - max claim distance increased
-    - colony systems valued much more heavily
-    - relations affect claim value more strongly
+  - claim behavior changed: max claim distance increased, colony systems valued much more heavily, relations affect claim value more strongly
-  - expansion behavior changed:
-    - colony systems and resource systems score much higher
+  - expansion behavior changed: colony systems and resource systems score much higher, higher randomness, higher priority on rebuilding and bordering expansion
-    - higher randomness
-    - higher priority on rebuilding and bordering expansion
-  - fleet settings changed:
-    - transport size 20
-    - arsenal size 200
-    - minimum offensive fleet sizes raised
-    - ship build/disband limits
-  - diplomacy and threat settings changed:
-    - more aggressive base AI aggressiveness
+  - fleet settings: transport size 20, arsenal size 200, minimum offensive fleet sizes raised (MIN_FLEET_FOR_OFFENSIVE at 800, MIN_FLEET_TO_RESTRICT_SYSTEM at 500), ship build/disband limits (25 built/week, 5 disbanded/week), deficit spending thresholds retuned (war starts at 75% of storage, peace at 5%; stop at 25% and 2.5%)
+  - energy budget: colonies zeroed, tile blockers at 50%, edicts/leaders at 20% each
+  - mineral budget: navy/army/colony/robot fractions all zeroed, buildings and starbase spending also zeroed, stations at 100%, megastructure at 80%, savings zeroed
+  - AI aggressiveness base raised from default 2 to 75, boxed-in mult at 15, propagator boxed-in mult at 20, no-colony-target mult at 10
-    - stronger threat generation from planets, starbases, and systems
-    - trust, friction, and pact/federation acceptance values changed
-    - see the dedicated diplomacy section below for the full vanilla comparison
+  - diplomacy and threat settings changed: stronger threat generation from planets, starbases, and systems; trust, friction, and pact/federation acceptance values changed (see section 17 for the full vanilla comparison)

-### Expected outcome

-This file alone makes the AI globally more expansionist, more claim-focused, more militarily decisive, and more willing to operate with large fleets.
+This file alone makes the AI globally more expansionist and militarily decisive: `NAI` aggressiveness rises from 2 to 75, claim-distance limits and colony-claim weights increase, minimum offensive fleet sizes jump to 800, and the mineral budget zeroes out navy/army/colony/robot spending so the scripted planner controls outlays instead.

 ## 17. Diplomacy and relation model